Framework Programmes for Research and Technological Development

 The Framework Programmes for Research and Technological Development, also called Framework Programmes or abbreviated FP1 to FP9, are funding programmes created by the European Union/European Commission to support and foster research in the European Research Area (ERA).
 Starting in 2014, the funding programmes were named Horizon.

 The funding programmes began in 1984 and continue to the present day.
-The most recent programme, Horizon Europe, has a budget of 95.5 billion Euros to be distributed over 7 years.
+The most recent programme, Horizon Europe, has a budget of 95.5 billion Euros to be distributed over seven years.

 The specific objectives and actions vary between funding periods.
 In FP6 and FP7, focus was on technological research.
 In Horizon 2020, the focus was on innovation, delivering economic growth faster, and delivering solutions to end users that are often governmental agencies.

 Background

 Conducting European research policies and implementing European research programmes is an obligation under the Amsterdam Treaty, which includes a chapter on research and technological development.
-The programmes are defined by Commission civil servants that are aided by various official advisory group and lobby groups.
-E.g. to advise the European Commission on the overall strategy to be followed in carrying out the Information and Communication Technology thematic priority, the Information Society Technologies Advisory Group (ISTAG) was set up.
+The programmes are defined by commission civil servants who are aided by various official advisory group and lobby groups.
+To advise the European Commission on the overall strategy to be followed in carrying out the Information and Communication Technology thematic priority, the Information Society Technologies Advisory Group (ISTAG) was set up.